X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Introduction

-Our main contributions are threefold. \textbf{1)} Studying the intrinsic capabilities of MLLMs for deepfake detection: To our knowledge, we are the first to systematically assess the inherent capabilities of MLLMs specifically in deepfake detection.
-We reveal that MLLMs have varying discriminating capabilities on different forgery features. \textbf{2)} Enhancing MLLMs' explainability through designed fine-tuning: Based on the identified strengths of MLLMs, we fine-tune them to generate explanations grounded in their most ``familiar" forgery features and abandon those they ``unfamiliar" with, thereby improving their ability to accurately detect and convincingly explain deepfakes. \textbf{3)} For areas where MLLMs show limitations, we integrate EDDs to supplement the model's weakness.
-This allows us to leverage the strength of both MLLMs and EDDs for a better detection system.
+Our main contributions are threefold. \begin{itemize} \item \textbf{We systematically assess the intrinsic capabilities of MLLMs for deepfake detection}: To our knowledge, we are the first work to provide an in-depth analysis of MLLMs’ inherent ability in deepfake detection.
+Our findings reveal that MLLMs exhibit varying discrimination capabilities across different forgery features.

+\item \textbf{We enhance MLLMs' explainability by reinforcing their strong features}: Building on their strengths, we fine-tune MLLMs to generate explanations based on their most ``familiar" forgery features, improving both detection accuracy and explainability.

+\item \textbf{We further integrate Specific Feature Detectors to supplement the model's weakness}, For forgery features where MLLMs struggle, we incorporate SFDs to complement their limitations, creating a more robust detection system. \end{itemize}